elishaJ/ClipboardTool/README.md

 - **Copy**: Click any entry to copy to clipboard
 - **Bookmark**: Click ☆ to bookmark (★ to unbookmark)
 - **Delete**: Click 🗑 to remove entry
+- **Quit**: Right-click on menu bar icon and select "Quit Clipboard"

 ### Auto-start at Login
-To start ClipboardTool automatically:
+To start Clipboard automatically:
 1. Go to **System Preferences** → **Users & Groups** → **Login Items**
-2. Click **+** and add the ClipboardTool binary
+2. Click **+** and add the Clipboard binary or app bundle
 3. Or use the compiled binary path in a launch agent